-SUBJECTS DEAGINE THEY ARE ORATORS MAKING A SPEECH.
+SUBJECTS IN AGINE THEY ARE ORATORS MAKING A SPEECH.

-Original from UNIVERSITY-OF ILLINOIS-AT - ------URBANA-CHAMPAIGN That they are flirting with pretty girls.
+That they are flirting with pretty girls.
 That the audience is making faces at them and they must retaliate.
 That they are training a trick dog.

 SUBJECTS IMAGINE THEY ARE TRAINING A TRICK DOG.